 They must also meet one of the following requirements:

-- Be a master’s or doctoral degree program that includes a BACB-Approved Course Sequence (ACS)
+- Be a master’s or doctoral degree program that includes a BACB-Verified Course Sequence (VCS)

-- Be accredited by the Association for Behavior Analysis International’s (ABAI) Behavior Analysis Accreditation Board (BAAB) (all BAAB-accredited programs include a pre-approved course sequence)
+- Be accredited by the Association for Behavior Analysis International (ABAI) (all ABAI-accredited programs include a pre-verified course sequence)

 - Meet BACB course content allocation requirements and receive approval by the BACB (syllabus must be submitted to the board for evaluation)